SunnyGeGe/myir-buildroot/board/myir/myd_c437x_idk/readme.txt

   - Powreoff and poweron to boot from TF/SD card with ext4 partition on TF/SD card.

 3. Boot from Ethernet with NFS
-  - Enter U-boot console by press space when u-boot booting from TF/SD card.
+  - Enter U-boot console by press 'space' when u-boot booting from TF/SD card.
   - setenv serverip 192.168.1.2 ( nfs server and tftp server hosted on 192.168.1.2)
   - setenv ipaddr 192.168.1.100 ( set the ipaddr of myd_c437x_pru board)
   - setenv rootpath /home/sunny/export/rootfs ( exported nfs directory with /etc/exports file on nfs server)
   - run netboot

 4. Boot from Ethernet with ramdisk
-  - Enter U-boot console by press space when u-boot booting from TF/SD card.
+  - Enter U-boot console by press 'space' when u-boot booting from TF/SD card.
   - setenv serverip 192.168.1.2 ( nfs server and tftp server hosted on 192.168.1.2)
   - setenv ipaddr 192.168.1.100 ( set the ipaddr of myd_c437x_pru board)
   - setenv bootargs console=ttyO0,115200n8 root=/dev/ram0 rw rootfstype=ext2 ip=none earlyprintk